rocm-arch/rocm-arch/README.md

 # ROCm for Arch Linux
 This repository hosts a collection of [Arch Linux](https://www.archlinux.org/) [PKGBUILDs](https://wiki.archlinux.org/index.php/PKGBUILD) for the [AMD ROCm Platform](https://rocmdocs.amd.com/en/latest/).
-These scripts implement a great portion of the stack, ranging from low level interfaces, over compilers and high-level application librariers.
+These scripts implement a great portion of the stack, ranging from low-level interfaces, over compilers to high-level application librariers.

 ## Installation
 The Arch Linux packages for ROCm are available on the [AUR](https://wiki.archlinux.org/index.php/Arch_User_Repository).